 Lots of fun-filled fitness was had at this year's Albany Community

-Triathlon on 5 October 2013 and we hope to see you all back next year!
+Triathlon on 27 September 2015 with a record turnout and awesome weather.
+We hope to see you all back next year!

 Keep in touch with news about next year's event and training tips

-Course Information:This is a "super sprint" distance triathlon consisting of:
+Course Information:This is a standard "super sprint" distance triathlon consisting of:

 - The swim

-- will take place in the outdoor pool in 15-minute heats of 18 swimmers (max) per heat with 2 people splitting each lane.
-This time includes 2-3 min at the end to clear pool and prep for next heat.
+- 15-minute heats of 18 swimmers (max) per heat with 2 people splitting each lane.
+This time includes 2-3 min at the end to clear pool and prep for the next heat.